whoisryosuke/next-mdx-deck/README.md

 ### 📃 Creating Slide Pages

 Slide pages are incremental, starting at 1.
 If you need a new page, create a new MDX file that is named one number higher than the last page (e.g. `3.mdx` if there's 2 pages).

+> Pages must be integers and incremental, but you can change the starting slide by editing the redirect in `/pages/index.jsx` (e.g. `router.replace('/slides/420')`)

 ### 🎨 Theming the Slideshow